Sargueil-CiTCoM/shapemap-tools/README.md

 ### Result viewer

-A little to observe and compare member of a RNA family condition by conditions.
+A tool to observe and compare member of a RNA family condition by conditions.

 ```bash
 shpm_results_viewer  [folder_containing_conditions] [prefix_of_files_for_this_family]